 - 2 tablespoons chili powder

 - 2 teaspoons onion powder

 - 1 teaspoon cayenne pepper more as desired

 - Mix all seasoning ingredients together in a bowl.
 Apply to meat and cook as directed.
 If making spice rub ahead of time, store in an airtight container in the cupboard for up to 6 months after preparation.
 Double or triple this recipe and save for later use.
 Discard any rub that has come into contact with raw meat.

 Is the Texas Pork Rib Rub not exactly what you are looking for?
 See my list of the best BBQ Pork Rib Rubs.

 Want to cook the perfect Ribs regardless of the equipment you own?
 Try my methods for:

 How to Cook Barbecue Ribs

-Apply your spice rubs like a professional with a spice shaker (aka Dredge).
-This one from Winware has a heavy build, is machine washable and holds plenty of spice rub.
+Apply the Texas Pork Rib Rub like a professional with a spice shaker (aka Dredge).
+This one from Winware has a heavy build, is machine washable, and holds plenty of spice rub.
 Plus it costs about $7.
-Just make sure you don't use this to store your rubs.
-It isn't airtight.
+But make sure you don’t use this to store your rubs.
+It isn’t airtight.